ziyuanzhao2000/Sandbox/README.md

 # Sandbox
-For playing around with models in publications and try to reproduce their results
+For playing around with ML or DL model architectures found in publications and try to reproduce their results

-Some random text to test git is set up correctly